torivara/gh-workflowdemo/README.md

     - name: Checkout source code # Check out source code from your repo
       uses: actions/checkout@v2 # Names the GitHub Action which runs in this step

     - name: Run script # Name of this step
       run: | # Run inline script as declared below az login
         az account set -s '${{ secrets.SUBSCRIPTION_ID }}'

+Job2: # Name of second job
+    runs-on: {{matrix.os}} # Run several different OSs
+      strategy:
+        matrix: # Determines which runners to use
+          os: [ubuntu-latest, windows-2016, macos-latest ]
+      needs: build-and-deploy

+      steps:
+      - name: Checkout source code # Check out source code from your repo
+        uses: actions/checkout@v2 # Names the GitHub Action which runs in this step
 ```

 ## Events

 An event is a specific activity in a repository that triggers a workflow run.
 For example, activity can originate from GitHub when someone creates a pull request, opens an issue, or pushes a commit to a repository.

+## Jobs

+The jobs keyword lists actions that will be executed.
+One workflow can hold multiple jobs with multiple steps each.
+By default, all jobs run in parallel, but we can make one job wait for the execution of another using the needs keyword.

 ## Actions